 National Certificate: Project Management – NQF Level 5.

 TYPE OF PROGRAMME

-The learner is required to have a Matric.
-Must able to speak and write in English.
-Accounting.
-Maths Literacy
+Learner is required to have a Matric.
+Must able to speak and write in English, Accounting, Math Literacy.

 All learning material included in the course.